ProGraphics/prostyle.io/pages/documentation/concepts.md

 ### Shortcuts
-To keep story documents concise, Pro Motion supports shortcuts.
+To keep story documents concise, ProStyle supports shortcuts.
 There are three kinds.

 1. Flows, Pages and Items
 2. Scripts and Actions